tedklin/dynamical/docs/design.md

 *ContinuousPlant*
 - *namespace dynamical::lti::sim*
 - *type: class template implementation of Plant*
-- overall notes:
+- TODO:
-    - TODO: check if synthesizing a lambda on every call to UpdateSim() significantly hurts performance or if it's better to just define a separate function representing the differential equations and point to it.
+    - check if synthesizing a lambda on every call to UpdateSim() significantly hurts performance or if it's better to just define a separate function representing the differential equations and point to it.
-    - TODO: implement Update() as real-time update?
+    - implement Update() as real-time update?
         - std::chrono
             - https://en.cppreference.com/w/cpp/chrono/duration
             - https://en.cppreference.com/w/cpp/chrono/time_point